 Cocaine is an addictive substance known to cause life-threatening physical, mental, and emotional effects.
 Many individuals think of cocaine as a recreational drug used at parties; however, it can become an uncontrolled problem that leads to addiction rapidly.
-In the United States alone, over 1.5 million people are struggling with their cocaine dependency, which continues to climb each year.
+In the United States alone, more than 1.5 million people struggle with cocaine use disorder in recent years.
+For practical strategies on tackling cocaine use, see How to Battle Cocaine Addiction.

 What Is Cocaine Addiction And Its Impact On The Brain